Home Owner Grant

 - Submit the Home Owner Grant application attached to your property tax notice to the City of Abbotsford Tax Division at City Hall by the tax due date to avoid penalty charges.

-- If you are 65 or over this year, please state your birth date, and tick the Additional Grant.
+- If you are 65 or over this year, please state your birth date, and tick the Senior Grant box.

 Claiming the Additional Grant